That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 |---|---|

-Summary: For Switch 2, “Express” and “256GB or more” is the correct answer
+Summary: “Express” and “256GB or more” are the correct choices for Switch 2

-Finally, let’s organize the key points of how to choose once again.
+Finally, let’s organize the key points for choosing the right one again.

-- “Express” is mandatory!: This standard is required to play games (old cards are for data transfer only).
+- “Express” is mandatory!: This standard is required to play games (old cards are for data migration only).

-- Capacity 256GB or more!: Considering the current lineup and software sizes, this is the starting line.
+- Capacity is “256GB” or more!: Considering the current lineup and software sizes, this is the starting line.

-- Don’t forget the system update!: The Switch 2 console version must be “20.1.1 or higher” to use it.
+- Don’t forget system updates!: To use these, your Switch 2 console must be on version “20.1.1 or higher.”

-Whether you can fully demonstrate the performance of Switch 2 depends on this SD card choice.
-Find the best one for your budget and playstyle, and enjoy the next-generation gaming experience to the fullest.
+Whether you can fully utilize the performance of the Switch 2 depends on your choice of SD card.
+Find the best one for your budget and play style, and enjoy your next-generation gaming experience to the fullest.

-- Unless otherwise stated, product prices and information are current at the time of writing.
+- Unless otherwise specified, product prices and information are current as of the time of writing.

-- Please note that we cannot be held responsible for any errors or omissions.
-Thank you for your understanding.
+- Please note that this site cannot be held responsible for any inaccuracies in this information.

-- All product and service names mentioned are trademarks of their respective companies.
+- Product and service names mentioned on this site are trademarks of their respective companies.

 Comments